grifotv/create-rn-app-comparison/README.md

-# Comparison of multiple ways of creating a React Native project
+# Comparison of ways of creating a React Native app

 ## Core requirements
 - RN V0.63